Change-point Detection and Segmentation of Discrete Data using Bayesian Context Trees: Experimental results

 \subsection{Known number of change-points}

+For the simpler problem when the number of change-points is known {\em a priori}, here we examine the performance of the \BCT-based change-point detection method of Section~\ref{section:fixed} on a standard benchmark data set from statistical genetics.

-The Simian virus 40 (SV40) is one of the most intensely studied animal viruses.
-Its genome is a circular double-stranded DNA molecule of 5243 base-pairs \citep{sv40_reddy}, available as sequence NC\_001669.1 at the GenBank database \citep{genbank}.
-The expression of SV40 genes is regulated by two major transcripts (early and late), suggesting the presence of a single major change-point in the entire genome \citep{Churchill2,Totterdell,Rotondo}.
+The Simian virus 40 (SV40) is one of the most extensively studied animal viruses.
+Its genome is a circular double-stranded DNA molecule of 5243 base-pairs \citep{reddy:78}, available as sequence NC\_001669.1 at the GenBank database \citep{genbank:16}.
+The expression of SV40 genes is regulated by two major transcripts (early and late), suggesting the presence of a single major change-point in the entire genome \citep{churchill:92,totterdell:17,rotondo:19}.
 One transcript is responsible for producing structural virus proteins while the other one is responsible for producing two T-antigens (a large and a small one).
-Hence, we take the start of the gene producing the large T-antigen to be the ``true" change-point of the data set, corresponding to position $p_1^*=2691$.
+Hence, we take the start of the gene producing the large T-antigen to be the ``true" change-point of the dataset, corresponding to position $p_1^*=2691$.

 The MCMC sampler of Section~\ref{section:fixed} was run with $\ell=1$ and $D=10$.
 The left plot in Figure~\ref{fig:SV1} shows the resulting histogram of the change-point $p_1$, between locations 2800 and 2880; there were essentially no MCMC samples outside that interval.
-Viewing this as an approximation to the posterior $\pi (p_1 | x)$, the approximate MAP location $\widehat p_1 =2827$ is obtained, which is indeed close to~$p_1^* = 2691$.
+Viewing this as an approximation to the posterior distribution $\pi (p_1 | x)$, the approximate MAP location $\widehat p_1 =2827$ is obtained.

-This result is particularly encouraging, as the BCT-based algorithm used here is a general-purpose method that is agnostic with respect to the nature of the observations -- unlike some earlier approaches, it does not utilise any biological information about the structure of the data.
-Moreover, the value $\widehat p_1$ is slightly closer to $p_1^*$ than estimates produced by some of the standard change-point detection methods; e.g., the HMM-based technique in~\cite{Churchill2} gives $\widehat p_1\approx 2859$, and the Bayesian HMM approach of~\cite{Totterdell} gives~$\widehat p_1\approx 2854$.
+Compared to the results of two of the standard, state-of-the-art methods, our estimate $\widehat p_1$ is slightly closer to $p_1^*$ than that produced by the HMM-based technique of \cite{churchill:92} which gives $\widehat p_1\approx 2859$, and that of the Bayesian HMM approach by \cite{totterdell:17} which gives~$\widehat p_1\approx 2854$.
+Moreover, the \BCT-based algorithm is a general-purpose method that is agnostic with respect to the nature of the observations; unlike many earlier approaches, it does not utilise any biological information about the structure of the data.